ie-consuegra/LTL.js/README.md

 # LTL.js
-A tiny experimental library to create dynamic webapps.
+A tiny experimental library to create SPAs.

 ## Concept
 Create reusable components that can be used in a visual representation of the DOM tree afterwards.